kevinkace/svg-mask-map/readme.md

 # SVG Transparency Mask and Image Map

-This is my first post of this nature.
-It describes combining a few different capabilities of SVG, namely transparency masks, CSS transitions, positioning elements within an SVG using CSS `transform`, and using `path`s for an image map.
+In this post I describe a few different SVG features: transparency masks, positioning elements within an SVG using CSS `transform`, and using `path`s for an image map.

 I hope you enjoy it, and if you see any improvements (technical or otherwise) please comment.

 ## Project description

 *Guild Wars 2* has a rich, blended, organic art style which can be difficult to incorporate into a website.
 There were a few tricky sections when developing the *Path of Fire* website.
-One specifically was the section for newly launched **mounts**!* It has a graphic of 4 mounts centered on a background, hovering on a mount shifts the "lighting", highlighting the hovered mount, and fading out the other mounts and background.
-Clicking on a mount opens detail of the mount but not descibed here.
+One specifically was the section for a new flagship feature: **mounts**!* The section has a graphic of 4 mounts centered on a background.
+Hovering on a mount shifts the "lighting", highlighting the hovered mount, and fading out the other mounts and background.
+Clicking on a mount opens a detailed view of the mount, which isn't descibed here.

-Here's what the [final product](https://www.guildwars2.com/en/path-of-fire/#mounts) looks like:
+Here's the [final product](https://www.guildwars2.com/en/path-of-fire/#mounts), here's a [link to the code on github](todo: github link) and here's what it looks like:

 <video autoplay loop style="max-width: 100%">
   <source src="https://fat.gfycat.com/MealyNippyCreature.webm" type="video/mp4">
 </video>

-It's similar to the UI on the [professions page](https://www.guildwars2.com/en/the-game/professions/), but ended up with a very different solution.
+It's similar to the UI on the [professions page](https://www.guildwars2.com/en/the-game/professions/), but I ended up with a very different solution.

 * The specializations section also used this feature, but no one wants to write or read "specializations" a hundred times throughout this article.
 TL;DR: I got double usage out of this technique.

 ## Unique problems

-Other than the mounts graphic, the section has intro text above (localized into 4 languages), and navigation below, all on top of a fullbleed background image.
-To keep text length flexible, the mounts image had to be on a transparent background.
-Using transparent PNGs for the mounts images would be the conventional approach, and would look/work great, with one major detraction: file size.
-The mounts image was over 1200x600px, and there were 3 of them (base, highlighted, faded out).
+The section begins with intro text (localized into 4 languages), then the interactive mounts graphic, and it ends with navigation.
+This is all on top of a fullbleed background image.
+To keep text length flexible, the mounts image had to have a transparent background.
+Using transparent PNGs for the mounts images would be the conventional approach, and they would look & work great, but there's one major detraction: file size.
+The mounts image was over 1200x600px, and there were approx 3 of each image (base, highlighted, faded out), this starts to add up.

-Defining the hoverable region around a mount image is also a little tricky, as the mounts are irregularly shaped so a rectangular `div` wouldn't cut it.
-The professions section on GW2.com uses an [image `map`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) with mouse events added to `area`s, one for each profession.
+Another uncommon requirement are the hoverable regions around each mount image, which are irregularly shaped (a rectangular `div` wouldn't cut it).
+One option is an [image `map`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) with mouse events added to `area`s, one for each profession.
 This actually works great, but I didn't reuse it here.

 Here are the visual components: